2023 World Men's Handball Championship: Final ranking

 Places 1 to 8 and 25 to 32 were decided by play-off or knock-out.
 Teams finishing third in the main round were ranked 9th to 12th, teams finishing fourth in the main round 13th to 16th, teams finishing fifth in the main round 17th to 20th and teams ranked sixth 21st to 24th.
 In case of a tie in points gained, the goal difference of the main round were taken into account, then number of goals scored.
-If teams were still be equal, number of points gained in the preliminary round were considered followed by the goal difference and then number of goals scored in the preliminary round.
+If teams were still equal, number of points gained in the preliminary round were considered followed by the goal difference and then number of goals scored in the preliminary round.

 All-star Team

 The All-star Team was announced on 29 January 2023.